cristinaresendedealmeida/gradeprediction/README.md

 * Create a storage account in Azure Blob Storage and upload the file.
 * Create a workspace in Azure Databricks.
 * Copy the source code from the `databricksnotebook.ipynb` notebook (this file) and run the cells.
 Be sure to fill in your Azure credentials.
+* Note: The notebook requires you to insert your own Azure credentials to run, such as the SAS token.
+The credentials are not included in the code for security reasons.